English Chair Caning Needle

 And then keep my American caning needle to use for all the wide binding/porch cane weaving jobs where it works so well.

-What is your experience weaving with the assistance of an English chair caning needle?
+What is your experience weaving with the assistance of an English chair caning needle or steamer?
 Have you ever used one?
 Let me know in the comments below.

 About The Author